Evolution and determinants of firm-level systemic risk in local production networks: Results

-As highlighted in previous research \cite{diem2022quantifying, fessina2024}, plotting ESRI values versus ESRI rankings reveals a plateau composed of the most risky firms, followed by a steep decrease for higher rankings (shown in Figure \ref{fig1}H for 2015 and in Figure \ref{fig1}I for 2021, see Supplementary Materials \ref{si:empirical_rankings} for the other years).
-Plateau firms represent the biggest threat to the network: according to ESRI, their failure would result in the loss of about $10$ to $15\%$ of the total output of the local Budapest economy.
+As highlighted in previous research \cite{diem2022quantifying, fessina2024, tabachova2024estimating}, plotting ESRI values versus ESRI rankings reveals a plateau composed of the most risky firms, followed by a steep decrease for higher rankings (see Figure \ref{fig1}H for 2015, Figure \ref{fig1}I for 2021 and Supplementary Materials S9 for the other years).
+Plateau firms represent the biggest threat to the network: according to ESRI, their failure would result in the loss of about $10\%$ to $15\%$ of the total output of the local Budapest economy.
 We observe that the shape of the plateau, together with the downstream and upstream values, remains consistent in time until 2019, while starting from 2020 the upstream ESRI shows large positive variations that are responsible for the emergence of a step-like structure of the plateau.
-In particular, the growth in upstream ESRI scores for the plateau firms can be associated with an increase in the firms' in-strength (see previous analysis), which can be attributed to firms increasing their connections with local firms to replace those with foreign countries, restricted due to COVID.
+In particular, the growth in upstream ESRI scores for the plateau firms can be associated with an increase in the firms' in-strength (see the slightly longer tail of the CCDF in Figure \ref{fig2}F).
+A possible explanation (supported by the increase in fraction of essential links during the pandemic, see Supplementary Materials S20) is that firms increased their connections with local firms to replace those with foreign countries, restricted due to Covid.